About this guide

 Fruit and vegetables – these help our body fight diseases and keep healthy.
 You can eat frozen, fresh or tinned fruits and vegetables.

-You can use the Eatwell Plate to help you think about the types of things to eat and how much to have.
+You can use the Eatwell Plate to help you think about the types of things to eat and how much to have of each type of food.

 Healthy eating is about eating regularly.
 You should eat three meals a day.
 You can have two or three healthy snacks too.
 It is important not to eat too much of anything.